abhinavomanakuttan/Java/README.md

 Java Programming Questions

-This repository contains a collection of programming questions and solutions in the C programming langua This repository contains a collection of programming questions and solutions in the language Java.
+This repository contains a collection of programming questions and solutions in the language Java.

 Data Structures